sodadata/docs/soda-cloud/roles-global.md

 3. In the **Attributes** tab, use the dropdown to select the name of another user or user group to take ownership of the dataset, then **Save**.
 4. Soda Cloud automatically assigns the role of Manager to the new Dataset Owner.

-To bulk-change the owner of all new datasets added to a data source, follow the steps to [Change the Data Source Owner](#change-the-data-source-owner) and, in step 3, use the dropdown to change the owner of *all* the datasets in the data source.
+To bulk-change the owner of all new datasets added to a data source, follow the steps to [Change the Data Source Owner](#change-the-data-source-owner) and, in the **Assign Owner** tab, use the dropdown to change the owner of *all* the datasets in the data source.

 <br />